-Our approach is squarely focused on supporting human development and effectiveness, which makes it applicable in a wide range of situations.
+But as integral coaches, our approach is squarely focused on supporting human development and effectiveness, which makes it applicable in a wide range of situations.

-Most coaches are concerned with coaching an individual toward achieving their own specific goals, often based on the premise that we create our own reality and can therefore change it.
+Most leadership coaches are concerned with coaching an individual toward achieving their own specific goals, often based on the premise that we create our own reality and can therefore change it.
 But the client inevitably finds that as much as they may try to shift their outlook and behaviors, people around them and the organizational culture exert a powerful pull back to the familiar status quo.

 How is your team coaching different from training or group facilitation?